1

 Talk with your child’s health care provider about the RSV monoclonal antibody immunization.

-If your child does not have health insurance, they are eligible for an RSV immunization at low or no cost from a Vaccines for Children provider.
+If your child is on Medicaid, does not have health insurance or has insurance that does not cover the full cost of vaccines, they are eligible for an RSV immunization at low or no cost from a Vaccines for Children provider.
 The Vaccines for Children program provides immunizations at low or no cost for children who are uninsured, underinsured, on Medicaid or Medicaid-eligible, and/or Alaska Native/American Indian.
 Call ahead to confirm whether the provider has nirsevimab.

 Comparison of immunizations to protect infants